tbozk/Arbitrage-Monitor/README.md

 docker run arbitrage
 ```

-It is also possible to install the dependencies with ```pip``` manually and then run the main.py file.
+It is also possible to install the dependencies (please refer to dependencies.txt) with ```pip``` manually and then run the main.py file.

 A few notes about the code: